clash-lang/clash-compiler/clash-cosim/README.md

 This implementation can be seen as an extension for CλaSH and CλaSH is thus the first prerequisite.
 See http://www.clash-lang.org for the details on how to install CλaSH.

 Furthermore, a Verilog simulator is needed.
-I recommended Icarus Verilog.
+I recommend Icarus Verilog.
 Please build and install Icarus Verilog from source; for the latest instructions go to https://github.com/steveicarus/iverilog.

 After installing CλaSH and Icarus Verilog, the MAKEFILE can be used to build and load this co-simulation.
 The MAKEFILE will automatically execute CλaSH.
 A FIR filter is added as example in the file 'CoSimTest.hs, which is copied from http://www.clash-lang.org.
 To execute this example, please run: